solyoma/FalconBoard/README.md

             - lines completely under the marked area can be re-colored.
         - if the selected area is empty you can: delete empty space from the right or from above with the Del key.
-        - copy / cut marked area and paste it at any position, even into new documents during the same session.
+        - copy / cut marked area and paste it into any open drawings at at any position, even into new documents during the same session.
    -  Keyboard shortcuts to most functions (See key F1 - Help).
    -  Optional saving and loading sessions, option to automatic save of data and background image on exit.
    -  Print the whole document or a range of it.
 (Qt 15 does not make it possible to print just the current page or a list of pages.)
-   -  Even documents created in a dark mode can be printed as light mode ones to spare paint.
+   -  Even documents created in a dark mode can be printed as light mode ones to save paint.
    -  Export the whole document into a PDF file.
    -  You may set a static background image: all you draw are on a different layer above the background.
    -  Take a screenshot with F4 from any rectangular area of the desktop and paste it into the middle of the screen to show or connotate.
-(You may move it around like any drawings by marking it first.)
+(After paste you may move it around like any drawings.)
+Ctrl+Click on a screenshot to mark it.
   -   Draw straight horizontal or vertical lines :press the left mouse button or press the pen to the tablet THEN press and hold the Shift key and start drawing).